walteryu/e63-final/01_introduction.md

-# 2017 NHTS Data Competition
+# CSCI E-63 - Fall 2018

-## Improving Commute Time with Data Analysis
+## Final Project - Improving U.S. Commute Time with Machine Learning (Spark ML)

-### Authors: Bonny Nyaga, P.E. and Walter Yu, P.E.
+### Author: Walter Yu, Graduate Degree Candidate

 ### Abstract

 The average commute time within each U.S. census division has a large impact on its economy, productivity, infrastructure and environment.
 Longer commute times cause lost wages for workers with longer commute times, additional wearing of highway infrastructure and environmental impacts.
-As a result, this study evaluates commute patterns with the NHTS dataset$^{1}$ and whether public transportation or additional transportation planning could reduce commute times based on data analysis.
+As a result, this study evaluates commute patterns with the National Household Transportation Survey (NHTS) dataset$^{1}$ provided by the Federal Highway Administration (FHWA) and whether public transportation or additional transportation planning could reduce commute times based on data analysis.

 ### Introduction

-This study outlines the data, methods and results used to identify commute patterns.
+This project continues the analysis developed for the 2017 NHTS Data Challenge.
+Whereas the contest entry focused on exploratory data analysis (EDA) and visualization, this project will continue analysis with Spark and machine learning.
 Specifically, it seeks to answer the following questions:

+ML questions here...

 1. Which are the census divisions with the most trips per household$^{2}$?
 2. What are the average commute distance and time within those divisions?